 Annual Passes –

 Right now you can get a deal on the Season Passes, by purchasing them early.
-They are currently at their lowest seasonal rate, and the first price increase will happen on 2/15.

 These passes give you access to the Ropes Course, Mini-Golf, and Laser Tag all season long with no limitations.
 Season Pass holders can visit as many times as they like and do all three activities throughout the year.
 They also get 20% off on companion tickets for the guests that they bring and 10% off merchandise and food & beverages from the HT Store.